UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The advertised price per therm is only part of the cost; fixed monthly service charges also significantly affect your total bill.

-Constellation is aggressive about pricing.
-In most standard fixed-rate comparisons, their price per therm is slightly lower than SCANA’s.
-Over the course of a cold winter where you might use 100 to 200 therms a month, a difference of even a few cents per therm can result in noticeable savings on your heating bill.
+In Georgia, the advertised “price per therm” is the flashy number everyone looks at, but it is only part of the equation.
+Constellation is highly aggressive about their pricing structure.
+When analyzing Constellation Energy Georgia rates, their price per therm is slightly lower than SCANA’s.
+Over the course of a cold winter where you might use 100 to 200 therms a month, a difference of even a few cents per therm can result in significant savings on your heating bill.

-To illustrate how these costs stack up, here is a hypothetical comparison of what a monthly bill might look like during a low-usage month versus a high-usage month.
+To see how a slight variation in the price per therm and monthly service fees translates into real dollars, review this hypothetical comparison of what a monthly bill might look like during a low-usage month versus a high-usage month based on historical estimates.

 Usage ScenarioConstellation (Est.)SCANA Energy (Est.)